Get help using the Shopify Theme, Boost.

 Choose the description position (separate row, above or below the cart button) and use tabs and a size chart to make it easier for customers to understand your products.

-Recently viewed and related products from the same collection can be shown at the bottom of the product page.
-Recently viewed product images will appear smaller than related products.
+Recently viewed and product recommendations from the same collection can be shown at the bottom of the product page.
+Recently viewed product images will appear smaller than product recommendations.

 The Boost theme shows products in your articles, blog page and homepage blog section, as soon as you add links to products anywhere in your blog article content.
 Simply add links within your blog article to any number of products in your store to have them display in the blog section on your homepage and in your blog and article pages.
 See example on our demo store.